raestrada/iac-challenge/README.md

 3. **Secret Management**: Credentials and sensitive data are managed through Kubernetes secrets.

 4. **Resource Dependencies**: Define relationships between infrastructure components and applications through Kubernetes.

+5. **Multi-Cloud/Environment Management**: The control plane can manage resources in different environments (GCP, AWS, on-prem) from a single place.

 ## Modern and Maintainable Architecture